o) Provisions (other than for employee benefits)

 The amount recognized as a provision is the best estimate of the consideration required to settle the present obligation at reporting date, taking into account the risks and uncertainties surrounding the obligation.
 When some or all of the economic benefits required to settle a provision are expected to be recovered from a third party, the receivable is recognized as an asset if it is virtually certain that reimbursement will be received and the amount of the receivable can be measured reliably.
 The reimbursement is treated as a separate asset.
 Provisions are reviewed at each reporting date and adjusted to reflect current best estimates.

-q) Contingent liabilities and contingent assets
+p) Contingent liabilities and contingent assets

-Contingent liability is a possible obligation arising from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity or a present obligation that arises from past events but is not recognized because it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation or the amount of the obligation cannot be measured with sufficient reliability.
+Contingent liability is a possible obligation arising from past events and whose existence will be confirmed only by the occurrence or non¬ occurrence of one or more uncertain future events not wholly within the control of the entity or a present obligation that arises from past events but is not recognized because it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation or the amount of the obligation cannot be measured with sufficient reliability.
 The Company does not recognize a contingent liability but discloses its existence in the standalone financial statements.

 Contingent assets usually arise from unplanned or other unexpected events that give rise to the possibility of an inflow of economic benefits to the entity.
-Contingent assets are recognized when the realization of income is virtually certain, then the related asset is not a contingent asset and its recognition is appropriate.
-A contingent asset is disclosed where an inflow of economic benefits is probable.
+Contingent assets are recognized when the realization of income is virtually certain, then the related asset is not a contingent asset and its

 Contingent liabilities and contingent assets are reviewed at each reporting date and adjusted to reflect the current best estimates.

-r) Commitments
+q) Commitments

 Commitments include the amount of purchase order (net of advances) issued to parties for completion of assets.
 Commitments are reviewed at each reporting date.

-s) Operating segment
+r) Operating segment

 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.
 All operating segments' operating results are reviewed regularly by the Company's Chief Operating Decision Maker (CODM) to make decisions about resources to be allocated to the segments and assess their performance.

-t) Cash and cash equivalents
+s) Cash and cash equivalents

-For the purpose of presentation in the Statement of Cash Flows, cash and cash equivalents include cash in hand, demand deposits held with banks, other short¬ term highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+For the purpose of presentation in the Statement of Cash Flows, cash and cash equivalents include cash in hand, demand deposits held with banks, other short-term highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-u) Statement of Cash Flows
+t) Statement of Cash Flows

 Cash flows are reported using the indirect method, whereby profit for the period is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities of the Company are segregated.

-v) Earnings per share
+u) Earnings per share

-Basic earnings/ (loss) per share are calculated by dividing the net profit/ (loss) for the period
+Basic earnings/ (loss) per share are calculated by dividing the net profit/ (loss) for the period attributable to equity shareholders by the weighted average number of equity shares outstanding

-attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
+during the period.
 The weighted average number of equity shares outstanding during the year is adjusted for events of bonus issue and share split.
 For the purpose of calculating diluted earnings/ (loss) per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.

-w) Corporate Social Responsibility (“CSR") expenditure
+v) Corporate Social Responsibility ("CSR") expenditure

 CSR expenditure incurred by the Company is charged to the Statement of the Profit and Loss.